cube-drone/rt0/players-guide/src/player/magic.md

 # Magic
-Every player starts the game with 1 spell.
+Every player starts the game with 1 spell, except for Dull players, who start the game with 0 spells and cannot learn spells.

 Once a spell is chosen, no other players can choose that spell.

 ## ♈︎ Aries - Ram

 ### Combat - Ram's Dodge
-Place The Magician on Aries, as well as 1 other card of any value.
-(Clever: 2 Cards / Dull: 0 Cards) Discard 1 card from Aries at the beginning of every turn.
+Place The Magician on Aries.
-While Aries has a card on it, the player is **Fast**.
+While Aries has The Magician on it, the player is **Fast**.

 ### Skill - Ram's Agility
 When making any skill check marked "Fast", you can flip Aries upside-down